 Joy Global’s stock performance

-JOY is a part of the WisdomTree SmallCap Earnings Fund (EES) and accounts for 0.89% of the fund’s total holdings.
-EP Energy Corporation Class A (EPE) and Sanderson Farms (ATW) are also among the top ten holdings of EES.
-They account for 2.0% and 0.9% of EES, respectively.
+JOY is a part of the SmallCap Earning Fund ETF (EES) and accounts for 1.4% of the fund’s total holdings.
+Investors in this ETF should benefit if JOY continues to perform well in the current weak and volatile market.
+EP Energy Corp A (EPE) and Evolent Health (EVH) are among the top ten holdings of EES, accounting for 1.7% and 1.3%, respectively, of the ETF.